PyRigi/PyRigi/README.md

 Matthias Himmelmann \
 Jan Legerský

-The decision to create **PyRigi** package was made by the participants of the workshop [Code of Rigidity](https://www.ricam.oeaw.ac.at/specsem/specsem2024/workshop2/) (March 11–15, 2024), which was part of the
+The decision to create PyRigi was made by the participants of the workshop [Code of Rigidity](https://www.ricam.oeaw.ac.at/specsem/specsem2024/workshop2/) (March 11–15, 2024), which was part of the
 Special Semester on Rigidity and Flexibility at [RICAM](https://www.oeaw.ac.at/ricam/), Linz, Austria.